 - Artistic Organizations.
-A county, city or town may appropriate money to support artistic organizations.2 - Historical Causes.
-A town or city may appropriate annually a specified amount to a county historical society so long as the society is affiliated with, and approved by, the Minnesota Historical Society.3 Cities have express authority to commemorate important and outstanding events in city history, and to appropriate money to collect, preserve and distribute its history data for future generations.4 The Attorney General's Office recognizes that a city can advance money to a
+A county, city or town may appropriate money to support artistic organizations. - Historical Causes.
+A town or city may appropriate annually a specified amount to a town, city, or county historical society, so long as the society is affiliated with, and approved by, the Minnesota Historical Society.
+Cities have express authority to commemorate important and outstanding events in city history, and to appropriate money to collect, preserve and distribute its history data for future generations.
+The Attorney General's Office recognizes that a city can advance money to a nonprofit to sponsor a centennial celebration.

-Reviewed: December 2014 Revised: April 2014 2007-1017
+Reviewed: June 2025 Revised: June 2025 2007-1017